- G.D.L. (Graduate Diploma in Law), Nottingham Polytechnic

 - B.A., Emmanuel College, University of Cambridge

-Professor Adrian Walters joined Chicago-Kent in 2011, where he teaches Contracts, Bankruptcy, International Bankruptcy, and Business Organizations.
+Professor Adrian Walters joined Chicago-Kent in 2011.
+He teaches Contracts, Bankruptcy, International Bankruptcy, and a range of other commercial law subjects.
 Born and raised in Nottingham in the United Kingdom, Professor Walters earned his bachelor's degree from Cambridge University (1989) and a graduate diploma in law from Nottingham Trent University (1990).
 He practiced as a Solicitor of the Senior Courts of England and Wales between 1991 and 1994 at the law firm of Eking Manning, which later merged with Geldards LLP.

 Before joining Chicago-Kent, Professor Walters was the Geldards LLP Professor of Corporate and Insolvency Law at Nottingham Law School, Nottingham Trent University (NTU).
 He began his academic career at NTU in 1994 as a Lecturer, becoming a Reader in Law in 2002 and a Full Professor in 2005.
 Alongside his academic role he also provided consultancy service to Geldards LLP between 2005 and 2011.
 He remains a Fractional Visiting Professor at NTU and a member of NTU's Centre for Business and Insolvency Law, which he helped to establish.